 My mother’s reaction wasn’t to become paranoid, overly protective or change her life to tailor it to fear.
-Her only concession was making sure the screen door was hooked when the front door was left open at night during the summer.
+Her only concession was making sure the screen door was hooked when the front door was left open at night.

 That happened to my Mom when she was in her early 50s.
 She lived life on her terms for another 32 years

 Mom also took a dim view of the government being worried about her health.
 She quit a two pack-a-day habit cold turkey when I was 8 not because Uncle Sam suggested she do so but because she had to save money being a widow with four kids to raise.

 When cyclamates were declared to cause cancer — which later research by the same government agency reversed — mom wasn’t about to be forced to switch to a Diet Pepsi product that didn’t have them.
 She liked the taste and figured it was better than drinking regular Pepsi.
 So she called the beverage company that supplied The Squirrel Cage — the frostie she owned — and ordered all of the cases of 16-ounce glass bottles of Diet Pepsi with cyclamates they had.
 All told, it took Lincoln Ice & Beverage two pick-up trips to deliver 87 cases of Diet Pepsi with 24 bottles per case to our patio.

 Mom eventually drank them all and didn’t get cancer like those poor lab rats that were injected directly into their stomachs with 37 times the amount of cyclamates a 180-pound adult would consume if they drank 36 bottles of Diet Pepsi a day for three months straight.

 There is a fine line between reasonable regulations and oppressive dictates when government starts managing our daily lives.